 - Leave it.
 This sauce loses flavor over time so you may find simply putting it in the refrigerator overnight helps with a too-powerful garlic flavor.

 - Add to your sauce.
 You can add a little bit of boiled potato or even Greek yogurt to your sauce to help thicken it and calm down the garlic.
-It’s not the most authentic way to enjoy Toum, but if the flavor is too strong it is worth a try!
+It’s not the most authentic way to enjoy this recipe, but if the flavor is too strong it is worth a try!

 Emulsion is the process of mixing two incompatible liquids, like oil and water, by dispersing tiny droplets of one into the other with the help of a stabilizing emulsifier.
-In this case, the garlic releases emulsifiers as it is ground and helps stabilize the oil and lemon juice in the recipe.
+In this case the garlic releases emulsifiers as it is ground and helps stabilize the oil and lemon juice in the recipe.

-It is excellent on grilled meats like chicken kabobs, steak, grilled lamb, salmon, or swordfish.
-It is also a delicious dip or the perfect condiment when served with pita bread, french fries, crackers, or raw vegetables.
+Toum is a condiment or side dish for so many dishes.
+It is excellent on grilled meats like chicken kabobs, steak, grilled lamb, salmon or swordfish.
+It is also a delicious dip or the perfect condiment when served with pita bread, french fries, crackers or raw vegetables.

 Equipment